Holden Commodore (VF): V8 Supercars

 The VF had a successful debut at the 2013 Clipsal 500, with Craig Lowndes and Shane van Gisbergen taking their cars to victory in the two races.
 Van Gisbergen also claimed both pole positions.
 The VF Commodore won twenty-eight of the thirty-six races in 2013, with Triple Eight Race Engineering, Tekno Autosports, Brad Jones Racing, Garry Rogers Motorsport and the Holden Racing Team all taking wins in the new Commodore.
 Holden secured the 2013 Manufacturers' Championship with fourteen races remaining in the season.
 Jamie Whincup won the championship in his Commodore, ahead of Triple Eight Race Engineering teammate Lowndes.

-In 2015, the debut of Ford's FGX saw the domination of the VF come to an end with Mark Winterbottom driving for the then, Pepsi Max Crew, to his and the teams first Supercars Championship.
-Despite this, the VF did secure its first Bathurst 1000 win in the hands of Craig Lowndes and Steven Richards in their Red Bull Racing Australia VF Commodore.
-At the end of the 2015 season, the VF had already amassed 74 Supercars Championship race wins, with only its predecessor, the VE, having scored more race wins in the championship.
+The VF Commodore secured its first Bathurst 1000 win at the 2015 race by the Red Bull Racing Australia team with Craig Lowndes and Steven Richards.

-2016 saw Red Bull Racing Australia return to their best winning the drivers and teams championship with new recruit Shane Van Gisburgen.
-In 2017, the team now known as the Red Bull Holden Racing Team, were severely challenged by Shell V Power's Scott McLaughlin who dominated the championship and was the favourite all year.
-Jamie Whincup, despite a lack of poles and wins compared to his rival, won the championship in the final race after McLaughlin was penalized for causing Whincup's teammate Craig Lowndes to hit the wall, breaking the front left suspension.
-Whincup won the championship in the VF Commodore and delivered its final race win in its last race which was Whincup's championship winning race.
+In 2017 the VF Commodore driven by Jamie Whincup won the Supercars championship in final race after McLaughlin was penalized for causing Whincup's teammate Craig Lowndes to hit the wall, damaging his suspension.

 Advertising

 As part of the VF Commodore launch in Australia, two television commercials were produced.
 The 'Turns Heads.
 Changes Minds.' commercial demonstrated the vehicle's available head-up display and Automatic Parking Assist feature.
 The 'Think now.
 Think Tomorrow.
 Think Holden.' is centered around a patriotic support theme.
-In conjunction with the launch of the VF Series II, a brand new television commercial titled "Power Ahead".
+In conjunction with the launch of the VF Series II, a television commercial titled "Power Ahead" was also released.